Khoanguyen1994/Writing-Data-Scientist-Blogpost/README.md

 - Use the requirements.txt file to install every package.

     `pip install -r requirements.txt` is the installation command.

+- Create `dataset` folder

+- Download the data source on Kaggle using the link provided below, and then save all the CSV files to folder `dataset`.

 - Run all cells in the notebook file.